YuriyLisovskiy/OperatingSystem/README.md

 ## Simple OS
-Fun with cpu kernel programming.
+Fun with kernel programming.
 This is a horrible project written in c language while I have no idea how to write programs =D
 ### Download
 Download zip archive or clone a repository:
 ```